mattbrailsford/umbraco-fluidity/docs/_pages/02-api-01-sections.md

 // Example
 sectionConfig.SetAlias("database");
 ````
+Sets the alias of the section.
-Optional.
-When adding a new section, an alias is automatically generated from the supplied name for you, however you can use the `SetAlias` method to override this should you need a specific alias.
+**Optional:** When adding a new section, an alias is automatically generated from the supplied name for you, however you can use the `SetAlias` method to override this should you need a specific alias.

 ````csharp
 // Signature